01. Asbestos Use

 - Hire experts: Only professionals trained in asbestos abatement should handle these materials.
 They have the tools and knowledge to perform asbestos testing without risking harm.
 If necessary, they can handle asbestos removal safely.

 - Renovation tips: If the vinyl is still in good condition, you might not need to remove it.
-New flooring can be added on top of older flooring in some cases.
-However, it’s still a good idea to get an asbestos inspection before starting any work to make sure your renovation plans are safe.
+New flooring can cover older flooring in some cases.
+But it’s still a good idea to get an asbestos inspection to make sure your renovation plans are safe.